corenting/immutabledict/SECURITY.md

 ## Reporting a Vulnerability

-If you found a security issue, please do **not** report it through GitHub issues.
+If you find a security issue, please do **not** report it through GitHub issues.

-You should instead report it directly by email at `corenting@gmail.com`.
+Instead, report it directly via email at corenting@gmail.com to coordinate disclosure and the release of fixed versions.
+Since immutabledict uses [Tidelift](https://tidelift.com/), they will also be notified.